 - submit your mandatory information via ArriveCAN (App or website), including: a credible quarantine plan; confirmation of a negative pre-entry test (or positive test taken 10 to 180 days before entering Canada); COVID-19 symptom self-assessment;

-- take a test on arrival, and a further test on day 8 (air travellers are strongly encouraged to pre-register for arrival testing before their flight to Canada)
+- take a test on arrival, and a further test on day 8

 - wear a face mask during the flight and in airport terminals.
 If you cannot wear a face mask for medical reasons, you must be in possession of a medical certificate.